mmmorris1975/py-aws-runas/README.rst

 AWS RUNAS
 =========

+*DEPRECATED* - As of Mar 1, 2018 this code should be considered deprecated.
+The golang port of this tool is seeing more updates and features, and will not be back-ported to this Python version.
+This repo will remain available for those wishing to fork and expand a python version of the tool.
+The golang version is shipped as statically linked binaries for multiple platforms, removing the need to maintain compatibility across multiple end-user language runtimes and libraries, and can be found at https://github.com/mmmorris1975/aws-runas

 A command to provide a friendly way to do an AWS STS AssumeRole operation so you can perform AWS API actions using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.